-Select a value in this field as the maximum speed of the shutter when the camera is in Automatic exposure mode.
+The shutter speed is the time each frame is exposed for.
+Select a value in this field as the maximum speed of the shutter.
 The limit on the shutter speeds improves the motion performance.

-Fixed shutter [s]
+Default shutter [s]

 Select the amount of time for the shutter to remain open.